Child development at 6-8 years: what’s happening

 - Build your child’s self-esteem and self-confidence by recognising his strengths and positive qualities.
 Sometimes children’s self-esteem goes down in the primary school years as they become more self-critical and compare themselves with others.

-- Read with your child: reading is still very important for your child’s literacy development.
-As your child learns to read, try having her read to you.
+- Read with your child.
+Reading is still very important for your child’s literacy development.
+As your child learns to read, try having him read to you.
 You can also try literacy activities like telling stories or making your own book.

 - Encourage your child to be aware of the consequences of behaviour and see things from other people’s points of view.
 You can do this by asking questions like, ‘How do you think Jane feels when you do that?’

-- Share ideas and discuss important issues with your child: this helps you connect with your child and shows that you’re interested in him.
-As your child gets older, allow him to join in family decision-making where appropriate.
+- Share ideas and discuss important issues with your child.
+This helps you connect with your child and shows that you’re interested in her.
+As your child gets older, allow her to join in family decision-making where appropriate.